In the preceding essays I have laid out in detail all of my philosophical views. I will now go over them again more quickly in a high-level summary:

-Phenomenal objectivism, which is to say the rejection of both transcendentalism and nihilism, demands:
+Phenomenal universalism, which is to say the rejection of both transcendentalism and relativism, demands:

 A philosophy of mathematics that:

-- Grants some kind of objective existence to abstract objects, but
+- Grants some kind of universal existence to abstract objects, but

 - Does not locate them in some kind of transcendental realm